 "Subsidiary" means any Subsidiary (as defined by section 5 of the Companies Act 1993) of a Corporate Entity and includes any person or persons (other than a Subsidiary as so defined) that is controlled by a Corporate Entity and includes a separate enterprise that is responsible to the Mandated Iwi Organisation, as that term is used in section 32(3) of the Māori Commercial Aquaculture Claims Settlement Act 2004.

-"Te Kawai Taumata" means the group of that name established under the Act.

 "Te Ohu Kai Moana Trustee Limited" means the company of that name formed under the Act.

 "Tikanga" means the customary values and practices of the Ngāti Apa ki te Rā Tō.